 - Common Cattail

 Some of these can be commonly seen around your home, while others tend to grow in more wild areas.
-If you went for a walk in a forest, it is likely that you will pass by a few of them, and maybe not even notice it!
+If you go for a walk in a forest, it is likely that you will pass by a few of them.

 Begonias are flowers rich in nutrients such as vitamin C, oxalic acid, carbolic acid, and alkaloids.
 They are quite easy to grow, and while a lot of people use them as summer bedding plants, they parts can also make edible snacks.